 - 691 ROBOTICS.
 Students will learn and apply the engineering process in building and programming basic robotic behaviors using motors and sensors.
 C++, widely used in software applications, will be used to program the VEX V5 robots to complete autonomous tasks as well as controller directed tasks.
+One semester for grades 11-12.
 0.5 credit - 695 SENIOR STEAM STUDY.
 This course is for students interested in pursuing further independent study in STEAM courses of technology including welding, woodworking, metalworking, construction, or power tech.
-Prerequisite: Previous course in the area of studyOne semester for grade 12.
+Prerequisite: Previous course in the area of study One semester for grade 12.
+0.5 credit